0xck/jsonlogfmt/README.md

 ```

 ### Custom JSONMap
 By default `JSONMapFormatter` uses JSONMAP dict-like obj, one can be changed.
+Use dict-like obj or JSON.

 ```python
 newJSONMap = {'created': '',